kai-weiss/AACVProject/README.md

 https://wandb.ai/kaiweiss0/projects

 ## 5. Ensemble Learning

+Here we present the code for Approach 4.5.1 detailed in our paper.

-Check the directory 'Ensemble Learning'.
+Check the directory [Ensemble Learning](https://github.com/kai-weiss/AACVProject/tree/master/Ensemble%20Learning) for the code.

-Use the custom_val.py file to ensemble the predictions.

-Please note, this .py file assumes that model1 is the bigger model, and model2 is the smaller model (use .pt weights accordingly).
+* The weights for the larger general model and specialized helper model are available as .pt files in [Ensemble Learning/ensemble_models](https://github.com/kai-weiss/AACVProject/tree/master/Ensemble%20Learning/ensemble_models).
+Use these .pt files to initialize the models in [Ensemble Learning/custom_val.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/custom_val.py) file.
+Please note, this .py file assumes that model1 is the bigger model, and model2 is the smaller model (hence, use .pt weights accordingly).
+Simply run this .py file to get the evaluation metrics for the ensemble.

-Replace the val.py in your 'ultralytics\models\yolo\detect\val.py' with the val.py from this repo.

-Replace the validator.py in your 'ultralytics\engine\validator.py' with the validator.py from this repo.

-Work in progress: setting up custom conf and iou thresholds.
+* No changes need to be made to the files [Ensemble Learning/ensemble_learning.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/ensemble_learning.py) and [Ensemble Learning/custom_validator.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/custom_validator.py) The former .py file ensembles the prediction results from the two models of the ensemble.
+The latter .py file makes changes to YOLOv8's BaseValidator to generate the evaluation results for the ensemble.

+* Please use ultralytics (version=8.2.28) library as it is.